 How to Compute Your Estimated Sales Proceeds for HDB Property Transactions

+How much is your sales proceeds?
 How much would you really profit from selling property in Singapore?
 Whether you are selling your HDB flat because you want to buy a new one in a new location, pay for other loans or debts, or just want to make a profit from the real estate market, you have to compute how much your estimated sale proceeds are before finalising the transaction.

 Will your net profit be enough to fulfil your goal after you deduct these items?

 5 Things You Need to Deduct From Your HDB Sales Proceeds

 Simply put, your sale proceeds from selling your flat is the purchase price that you set, less the following if applicable:

 If you haven’t fully paid for your current flat yet, the outstanding part of the loan will be deducted from the resale price, if sufficient.
 If not, you will need to pay the balance in cash.
 Other funds that can be used to pay this off include the deposit that you received from the buyers, as well as any Central Provident Fund (CPF) refunds you might have received.
 So, before selling your flat, check how much you still owe for your HDB loan or bank loan.

 If you used any CPF monies as either part of the down payment or of the monthly instalments in buying your current flat, you will need to return this amount with accrued interest to your CPF account when you sell the flat.
 Check with the CPF how much you will have to return from the purchase of your current flat.
 But if you’re 55 years old or older, check with the Board about CPF refunds when you sell your flat.

 3. Resale levy